Efficient and Robust Block Designs for Order-of-Addition Experiments: Construction algorithms and examples

-We will now utilize the LSs from the set (\ref{eq:set}) and the COAs from the set (\ref{eq:setc}) to construct and search for block OofA designs with less aberration.
+We utilize the LSs from the set (\ref{eq:set}) and the COAs from the set (\ref{eq:setc}) to construct and search for block OofA designs with less aberration.
 Below are some notations: let $m$ denote the number of components, $k$ denote the number of blocks, and $n_B$ denote the size of each block (number of runs in each block).
-Our focus is on designs where all blocks have the same size $n_B$ (balanced block designs, where $w_0^B=0$), and $m$ is a prime or a prime power.
+Our focus is on designs where all blocks have the same size $n_B$ (balanced block designs, where $w_0^B=0$), and $m$ is a prime or a prime power. {A pseudocode for the proposed construction algorithm is presented in Algorithm~\ref{al:1}.
+It can be separately discussed under the following situations.}